New York opens probe into toxic metals in baby food

-New York's attorney general said on Thursday she has opened a probe into whether baby food contains arsenic and other toxic metals, and asked four manufacturers to provide information on whether their infant rice cereal products are safe.
-In letters to Nestle's (NESN.S) Gerber, Beech-Nut Nutrition, Earth's Best Organic maker Hain Celestial Group (HAIN.O) and Happy Family Organics maker Nurture, Attorney General Letitia James also said she wants to ensure the companies' advertising complied with state consumer protection laws.
+NEW YORK (Reuters) - New York’s attorney general said on Thursday she has opened a probe into whether baby food contains arsenic and other toxic metals, and asked four manufacturers to provide information on whether their infant rice cereal products are safe.
+In letters to Nestle’s Gerber, Beech-Nut Nutrition, Earth’s Best Organic maker Hain Celestial Group and Happy Family Organics maker Nurture, Attorney General Letitia James also said she wants to ensure the companies’ advertising complied with state consumer protection laws.

 “No child should be exposed to toxic substances in their food,” and parents are entitled to “peace-of-mind” from knowing their children’s food is safe to eat, James said in a statement.